Protecting your Student status

 Report changes of circumstances

 You must keep the Home Office informed about changes to certain details relating to your personal circumstances.
-How you inform the Home Office of a change of details (or circumstances) depends upon whether your visa is in the form of a biometric residence permit (BRP) or a vignette (a sticker in your passport).
-Full information can be found on the Home Office website.
+Full information about how to do this can be found by starting on the gov.uk website in its information for those who need to Report a change of circumstances if you have a visa or BRP.
+How you inform the Home Office of a change of details (or circumstances) depends upon whether your visa was originally granted in the form of a biometric residence permit (BRP) or a vignette (a sticker in your passport) or, more recently, in the form of an eVisa.
+Since 31 October 2024, BRPs are no longer issued and, instead, all those with a BRP are now being guided to set-up access to a UKVI account where they can view their immigration permission in the form of an eVisa.

-You may have been issued with an eVisa, and not with a BRP or vignette.
-Immigration permission in the form of an eVisa is being rolled out throughout 2024.
-Information for people who have been issued an eVisa is being rolled out alongside this.
-See our information on eVisas for what we know about this.
+Alternatively, you may have been issued with an eVisa from the outset, and not with a BRP or vignette.
+Immigration permission in the form of an eVisa has been rolled out throughout 2024.
+See our information on eVisas for what we know about the roll-out of eVisas so far.

-The following information relates to what you must do if you are in the UK, rather than if you are outside the UK.
+Most of the following information in this layer, apart from the very last toggle, relates to what you must do if you are in the UK, rather than if you are outside the UK.

 Changes of circumstance whilst you are outside the UK